uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ```

 ### Examples
-1) Start interacting with the data commons using the authentication class _Gen3Auth_
+1) Start interacting with the data commons using the authentication class _Gen3Auth_.
+You can also download this python notebook ["Gen3_authentication.ipynb"](Gen3_authentication.ipynb), upload it into the workspace https://gen3.datacommons.io/workspace, and run it.

 ```
 import gen3
 from gen3.auth import Gen3Auth